Doing a calculation of your net worth can serve as a checkup on your financial health, and let you make any necessary changes.

 2. Cover your assets

-To take a little inventory of your assets, think hard and make sure you include everything in your portfolio that has value.
-Don't forget about retirement savings acounts (like RRSPs or TFSAs) and other investments.
+To take inventory of your assets, think hard and make sure you include everything in your portfolio that has value.
+Don't forget about retirement savings accounts, like RRSPs or TFSAs, and other investments.

 3. List your liabilities

-After sorting out all of your assets, it's time to move on to liabilities.
+After sorting all of your assets, it's time to move on to liabilities.